 “The which means in the back of it turned into that a loss of context doesn’t excuse, nor will it prevent the college from acting.
 The rest of that sentence makes it clear that at the same time as the college didn’t recognize the context, we did no longer wait to act and have been reviewing the incident underneath the Student Code of Conduct,” she said.

 Rutgers and Rowan’s universities additionally despatched out memos this week.

 Nancy Cantor, the chancellor of Rutgers, wrote that the school does “not tolerate hate speech or hateful conduct in any shape” and that it’s going to seek advice from its rules to deal with “any violations” that are discovered.

 The president of Rowan, Ali Houshmand, wrote to his college students and faculty that while he has now not yet been capable of verifying that one of the students within the video attends his college, “the use of such offensive language in any way is contemptible.”

 “Whether or not Rowan students are involved, it’s miles imperative for the university to express unequivocally that this sort of language and disrespect haven’t any location among us and will now not be tolerated,” he said, earlier than directing college students to seek advice from the Division of Diversity, Equity & Inclusion for greater sources.

-Rutgers University did not straight away go back a request for comment from BuzzFeed News.
+Rutgers University did not straight away go back to a request for comment from BuzzFeed News.

-Jose Cardona, the vice president of university members of the family for Rowan University, advised BuzzFeed News the research into the incident remains pending and the faculty are looking to speak with its alleged student within the video.
+Jose Cardona, the vice president of university members of the family for Rowan University, advised BuzzFeed News that research into the incident remains pending.
+The faculty are looking to speak with its alleged student within the video.